smalluban/papillon/README.md

 #### params:

 * **Object** *host object*
-* **String | Array&lt;String&gt;** *properties*
+* **String | Array&lt;String&gt;** *properties* - one or more properties
 * **Function** *callback* - takes `changelog` object as argument

 ### observer.check()

 Schedule change detection with `window.requestAnimationFrame`.

-This method is automatically called when watched property is set or get.
+This method is called when the observed property is set or get.
-You don't have to use this method directly.
-If your code changes host properties by other reference, you have to schedule checking manually.
+You do not have to use this method directly.
+If your code changes object by other reference then observed property, you have to schedule checking manually.

 ### observer.destroy()

-Cancel scheduled checking request and revert watched properties to original definition.

-If your code not requires host object with state before loading observer, you don't have to call this method.
+Cancel scheduled checking request and revert observed properties to original definition.
+If your code do not requires object with original definition of observed properties you do not have to call this method.

-After destroying Observer instance, accessing host properties will not trigger `check()` method.
+After destroying `Observer` instance, accessing properties will not trigger `check()` method.

 <!-- End src/observer.js -->

-## contribution
+## Contribution

 Feel free to contribute project.
 Fork repository, clone and run: